Difference Between Apes and Humans

 Large complex brains and bipedalism mainly categorize humans.
 They are the most widespread and abundant species of primate.

 As a result, advanced culture, language, and tools are developed.
-Humans usually live in a complex social structure that is composed of competing and cooperating groups.
+Humans live in a complex social structure that is composed of competing and cooperating groups.

 Human social interactions have led to various rituals, values, and social norms that bolster human society.